Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

 A Lifelong Composter Speculates About Worm Composting

-So when my brother–a high school teacher who’s had a worm bin in his classroom for years–got our name for Christmas, he knew exactly what to get us.
+My brother is a high school teacher who’s had a worm bin in his classroom for years.
+So when he drew my name for Christmas many years ago, he knew exactly what to get me!

 It was now time to add bedding and food to the bin.
 This is the part where there are all kinds of theories about what works best.
 What we did was shred a bunch of newspaper and cardboard and use a spray bottle to moisten it down with water.

 You don’t want it dripping wet, but if the newspaper/cardboard isn’t moistened enough, it will wick moisture from everything around it, including the poor wormies, which could become dehydrated and in extreme cases, die.
 No pressure!